THISISDINOSAUR/Anatomy/README.md

 - ~~Request smoothing
 Currently requests a dinosaur on every input, leading to far to many server requests, and potential race conditions.
 Should at least implement a system where no requests are made whilst a request is pending~~

+- Request throttling
+Limit request so a reasonable rate to avoid overloading the server

 - Request timeout
 Due to request smoothing, if a request takes a long time, it will block all other requests.
 There should be some kind of timeout on this.

-Whilst faffing with timers, may also want to implement some sort of rate limiting
+- Investigate stalling requests
+Sometimes requests take a long time, should investigate why

 - Fix Z fighting
 All bones are currently rendered at the same z position, leading to z fighting.